 The original context was race, but a broader interpretation seems valid.

 Another catch-all comeback!
-If someone starts spouting Scripture to justify hating transsexuals, lay this one on them:
+If someone starts spouting Scripture to justify hating trans people, lay this one on them:

 - …there is neither male nor female, for we are all one in Christ Jesus.